gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/overview.md

 ### Batched evaluation

-!!! info
+!!! info "Planned feature"
-    This feature is planned but not yet implemented.
+    Interface for providing several pushforward / pullback seeds at once, similar to the chunking in ForwardDiff.jl or the batches in Enzyme.jl.

 ### Non-standard types

 The package is thoroughly tested with inputs and outputs of the following types: `Float64`, `Vector{Float64}` and `Matrix{Float64}`.
 We also expect it to work on all kinds of `Number` and `AbstractArray` variables.
 Beyond that, you are in uncharted territory.
-We voluntarily keep the type annotations minimal, so that passing custom structs _might work with some backends_, but we make no guarantees about that.
+We voluntarily keep the type annotations minimal, so that passing more complex objects or custom structs _might work with some backends_, but we make no guarantees about that.

 ### Multiple inputs/outputs